 To submit a sample for PTM ID you must:

-• Resolve your protein of interest on an SDS PAGE gel.
+- Resolve your protein of interest on an SDS-PAGE gel, if necessary.

 We can only identify a PTM in the region of a protein observed by MS. The mass spectrometer can only see peptides with length between approx. 7 and 25 amino acids, that have a sequence that allows them to ionize well.
 Tryptic digest typically results in as little as 20% coverage, or as much as 80% coverage for a protein from a strong coomassie band.
 Coverage is dependent on the sequence of the protein – does it produce good tryptic peptides?
 Multiple enzyme digests can be required to cover a large amount of the protein sequence, or even a moderate amount of sequence for difficult proteins.